American Medical Association: 1921–1960

 In May 1922, the Woman's Auxiliary to the AMA was organized.
 The following year, the AMA established standards for medical specialty training residency programs.
 The AMA later published its first list of hospitals approved for residency training in 1927.

 In 1927, Congress passed the Caustic Poison Act, lobbied for by the AMA, which required product labels to include warnings if they included lye or 10 other caustic chemicals.

 In 1933, the AMA's general medical guide the Standard Classified Nomenclature of Disease, (referred to as the Standard), was released.
 Along with the New York Academy of Medicine, the APA provided the psychiatric nomenclature subsection.
 A number of revisions were produced, with the last in 1961.

 The Normal Diet, a comprehensive listing of what Americans should be eating, was published by the AMA in 1938.

 A formal partnership between the AMA and the Association of American Medical Colleges formed the Liaison Committee on Medical Education in 1942 in order to establish requirements for certification of medical schools.
 In 1951, the Joint Commission on Accreditation of Hospitals was created through merging the Hospital Standardization Program with quality standards from the American College of Physicians, the American Hospital Association, and the American Medical Association.
 The commission, established for evaluation and accreditation of healthcare organizations in the United States, governed by a board of commissioners including physicians, consumers and administrators.

 The AMA publicly endorsed the principle of fluoridation of community water supplies in 1951.

-The Physicians Advisory Committee on Television, Radio and Motion Pictures was established by the AMA in 1955 in order to maintain medical accuracy in media.